Bastiseen/CourseProject_GettingAndCleaningData/README.md

 # Project of the "Getting And Cleaning Data" course by coursera

-getdata-projectfiles-UCI HAR Dataset was donwloaded and unzipped in the working directory
+getdata-projectfiles-UCI HAR Dataset was donwloaded and unzipped in the working directory.

 ## The R sript - run_analysis.R

-run_analysis.R allows to:
+run_analysis.R:
 * 1) - Merges the training and the test sets to create one data set.
 * 2) - Extracts only the measurements on the mean and standard deviation for each measurement.
 * 3) - Uses descriptive activity names to name the activities in the data set.